wazuh/wazuh-documentation/source/deployment-options/wazuh-from-sources/wazuh-agent/index.rst

         .. note::

-            All the commands described below need to be executed with root user privileges.
+           You need root user privileges to run all the commands described below.
 Since Wazuh 3.5, it is necessary to have an Internet connection when following this process.

         .. note::